aotreaux/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 Project Objective
-To analyze metrics that can affect the manufacturing of a new car prototype and compare vehicle performance across different manufacturer lots.
-These metrics include vehicle length, weight, spoiler angle, ground clearance, AWD capabilities, MPG, and PSI.
+To analyze data points that hs the ability to alter the manufacturing of a new car prototype and compare vehicle metrics across different manufacturer vehicles.
+These metrics include vehicl, weight, spoiler angle, ground clearance, AWD capabilities, MPG, and PSI.

 Liner Regression to Predict MPG
 ![image](https://user-images.githubusercontent.com/105396400/186569301-9a886f1f-b606-4caa-ba29-c9b7487b54f1.png)

 3 Key Takeaways:

 Variance of a non-random variable is usually 0.
-Given this fact, the intercept, vehicle_length, and ground_clearance coeeficients can be said to provide a non-random amount of variance to the mpg values.
+The intercept, vehicle_length, and ground_clearance coeeficients can provide a non-random amount of variance to the mpg values.
-At a significance level of 0.05, we are able to reject the null hypothesis because of the extremely small p-value.
-The null hypothesis of a linear regression states that the slope (β1) is equal to 0.
-However, if we reject the null hypthesis, we're stating that alternative (β1 ≠ 0) is true.
-Thus, proving that the slope is not 0.
+At a significance level of 0.05, we can reject the null hypothesis because of the extremely small p-value.
+The null hypothesis of a linear regression states that the slope is equal to 0.
+However, if we reject the null hypthesis, we're stating that alternative is true.
+Proving that the slope is not 0.
-Multiple R-squared increases as more variables are passed through the regression.
-However, adjusted R-squared controls against this increase, and adds penalties for the number of predictors in the model, thus making it a more accurate predictor of how effective the linear model is.
-An adjusted R-square of 0.6825 concludes that this linear model predicts the mpg of MechaCar prototypes relatively well.
+R-squared increases as more variables are passed through the regression.
+Adjusted R-squared controls against this increase, adds penalties for the number of predictors in the model, therefore making it a more accurate predictor of how effective the linear model is.
+An adjusted R-square of 0.6825 concludes this linear model predicts the mpg of MechaCar prototypes relatively well.

 Summary Statistics on Suspension Coils